zokugun/vscode-explicit-folding/docs/rules/begin-continuation.md

 # Begin/Continuation Rule

 ## `begin`/`beginRegex`

-The properties `begin` and `beginRegex` are indicating the beginning of a folding region.
+The `begin` and `beginRegex` properties indicate the beginning of a folding region.
 One of them is required.

 ## `continuation`/`continuationRegex`
 Starting the first line of the folding region, each line must match the properties `continuation` or `continuationRegex`.
 One of the properties is required.
 The last line of the folding region may not match the properties `continuation` or `continuationRegex`.

-It's allowing single-line comments to contain line-continuation character.
+It’s allowing single-line comments to contain line-continuation character.
 ```
 "cpp": {
 	"begin": "//",
 	"continuation": "\\"
 }
 ```

 ## `foldEOF`

-The property `foldEOF` is a boolean (`false` by default).
+The `foldEOF` property is a boolean (set to `false` by default).

-If `true`, when the end of file is reached, the folding range will be closed on the last line.
+If the value is `true`, when the end of file is reached, the folding range will be closed on the last line.

 ## `foldLastLine`

-The property `foldLastLine` is a boolean (`true` by default).
+The `foldLastLine` property is a **boolean** (set to `true` by default).

-If `true`, the folding range will include the last line.
+If the value is `true`, the folding range will include the last line.

-It `false`, the folding range won't include the last line.
-So the last line will stay visible when the range is closed.
+If the value is `false`, the folding range will exclude the last line.
+In such case, the last line will remain visible when the range is closed.

 ## `kind`

-The `kind` property indicates if the folding range is a `comment` or a `region` (`region` by default).
+The `kind` property indicates if the folding range is a `comment` or a `region` (set to `region` by default).

 ## `bypassProtection`

-The property `bypassProtection` is a boolean.
+The `bypassProtection` property is a **boolean**.

-If `false`, by default, all regexes which are matching an empty string, are discarded.
-It's to protect against infinite loop.<br/>
+If the value is `false`, by default, all **regex**es which are matching an empty string, are discarded.
+This is in order to protect against infinite loops.
-If you want to match an empty line, you will need to disable the protection by setting the property to `true`.
+If you want to match an empty line, you will need to disable the protection by setting this property to `true`.

 ## `autoFold`

-The property `autoFold` is a boolean (`false` by default).
+The `autoFold` property is a **boolean** (set to `false` by default).

-If `true`, the folding range will be automatically folded.
+If the value is `true`, the folding range will be folded automatically.